 The downside of using semi-metallic linings is that they easily wear when used in vehicles whose brake system does not produce high temperatures.
 They are noisier and produce a lot of dust than ceramic fiber linings.

-What are important requirements for brake linings?
+What are important requirements for brake lining?

 To be effective, your linings should accomplish the following: